nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Editing a Task: `editTask`

 Edits the parameter(s) of an existing task in the task list.
+You can also use this command to mark tasks as `completed` or to assign the task to a team member.

 Format: `editTask INDEX [n/TASK_NAME] [d/TASK_DESCRIPTION] [pr/PRIORITY] [c/CATEGORY] [dl/DEADLINE] [pe/EMAIL_OF_PERSON_ASSIGNED] [do/IS_DONE]`